-Only the shoe wearer's ligaments and tendons around the ankle joint provide structural support to it.
-Critically, only shoe wearers with relatively undamaged ankle joint ligaments can hold the tipping point position while standing, whereas those wearers with ankle joints damaged from prior sprains, which are quite common, are often not able to do so.
+In the tipping point position, only the shoe wearer's ligaments and tendons around the ankle joint provide structural support to it.
+Critically, only shoe wearers with relatively undamaged ankle joint ligaments can hold the tipping point position while standing, whereas those wearers with ankle joints damaged from prior sprains, which are all too common, are often not able to do so.